g-nie/pynormalize/README.rst

         :alt: PyPI Version

+|
-| Command line utility for audio normalization.
-It saves the metadata of the original files.
+| **Command line utility for audio normalization**
+|
-| Currently supported formats : WAV, FLAC, MP3, OGG, WEBM and MP4.
+| It saves the metadata of the original files.
+Currently supported formats : WAV, FLAC, MP3, OGG, WEBM and MP4.

 Usage
 -----